USAID Science for Development Fellowships logo

 Fellowship Experience, Benefits, and Opportunities

-The USAID Science for Development Fellowships (SDF) program is a new two-year, immersive professional development opportunity for American scientists and engineers to work at USAID and apply their expertise in science and technology and their research skills to inform and enhance the U.S. government’s international development activities and support their success.
+The USAID Science for Development Fellowships (SDF) program is a two-year, immersive professional development opportunity for American scientists and engineers to work at USAID and apply their expertise in science and technology and their research skills to inform and enhance the U.S. government’s international development activities and support their success.
 The program’s many benefits include:

 • Direct experience in evidence-based federal decision-making, policy, and practice addressing global development challenges across a broad range of issues